ClickoTON-Foundation/tonconnect/README.md

 This project is licensed under the Apache License 2.0 - see the LICENSE.md file for details

+## Donate

+If you liked the library, I will be glad to donate.

+* TON: EQCgphx8rTI0PukwmgpVqiPgqguTujhQscg2h7jgc4U0t347

 ## Acknowledgments

 * [ton-connect-docs](https://github.com/ton-blockchain/ton-connect)